Babs0022/KorbinAI/README.md

-# BrieflyAI
+# KorbinAI

-BrieflyAI is your AI co-pilot for turning ideas into products.
+KorbinAI is your AI co-pilot for turning ideas into products.
 It's a web application designed to accelerate the creation process for both non-technical creatives and developers who want to build and ship applications, websites, and other digital projects with the help of AI.

 ## What does it do?

-BrieflyAI provides an integrated suite of AI-powered tools that assist in various stages of product development.
+KorbinAI provides an integrated suite of AI-powered tools that assist in various stages of product development.
 Instead of juggling multiple, disconnected services, you can move seamlessly from brainstorming to building within a single, cohesive environment.

 ### Key Features

-Based on the application's AI flows, BrieflyAI includes the following creation tools:
+Based on the application's AI flows, KorbinAI includes the following creation tools:

 *   **Written Content Assistant**: Generates professional-quality text for blog posts, emails, social media updates, and more.
 You can specify the topic, tone, audience, and keywords. (`generate-written-content-flow.ts`)
 *   **Prompt Generator**: A meta-tool that helps you craft detailed, optimized, and effective prompts for any AI model or task. (`generate-prompt-flow.ts`)